TodePond/TodePondDotCom/wikiblogarden/london/canon/chaos/no-escape/readme.md

 >
 > Living somewhere small often means living in a shadow.
 Do with that what you will.

+And Ivan is right.
+The canon filters down a long food chain.
+NYC gets defined in terms of SF.
+Chicago gets defined in terms of NYC.
+And many places get compared to London too.
+I've lost count of the number of people who've told me "Manchester is basically a smaller London" and that couldn't be further from the truth.
+To say that is to do both cities a massive disservice.

 ## Non-New York

 Let's recap.